 In this section we address research topics that are central to building a foundation of social justice and equity within special education and gifted education funding sources.
-We address the need for federal agencies to identify topics in special education and gifted education that advance our understanding of effective pedagogies for historically marginalized and economically vulnerable children and youth with disabilities.
-We also address the need to enhance the identification processes for racially, linguistically and economically diverse learners with gifts and talents as well as students with multiple disabilities.
+We address the need for federal agencies to identify topics in special education that advance our understanding of effective pedagogies for culturally/linguistically and economically marginalized children and youth with disabilities.
+We also address the need to enhance the identification processes for culturally/linguistically and economically diverse learners with gifts and talents.
 Several topics should be further explored and funded through federal research funds.
 The suggested topics described would address the current lack of research in this area and inform policy and practice relevant to the students we serve.

 Research needs to consider students' cultural and linguistic backgrounds and the impact of community and family engagement.
 In addition, we know that education has been constructed on systems and structures that were not built to include all students.
 Therefore, research that illuminates the systemic factors that impact outcomes for students with disabilities and particularly students whose identities include the intersection of disability and race, class or linguistic differences, needs to be supported.
-In addition, the most important factor in student achievement is the teacher in the classroom.
-Given this, research focused on improving teacher preparation, recruitment, retention, and ongoing professional learning should be encouraged.
+Finally, the most important factor in student achievement is the teacher in the classroom.
+Given this, research focused on improved teacher preparation, recruitment, retention, and ongoing professional learning should be encouraged.
 Below we explain each of these areas in more depth.